dobrite/wwc/README.rst

 wwc
 ===

-Websocket chat using cenrifuge, sockJS, and backbone-marionette.
+Websocket chat using centrifuge, pyramid, and backbone-marionette.
 ::
     $ make env

+NOTE: Development is still rapidly ongoing so don't expect anything to work.